Abu-Zakaria/str_sanitizer/README.md

   StrSanitizer.has_double_quotes?(double_quote) # => true
   ```

-- To sanitizer HTML Entities of a string
+- To sanitize HTML Entities of a string
   ```ruby
   string = "<script>alert('Hola!!!')</script>"